alvinsj/flatten_record/README.md

 An ActiveRecord plugin that denormalizes your existing ActiveRecord models.

-It includes generation of migration, observing the save/destory on target model and changes the records accordingly.
-It provides an easier way to create denormalized models to be used in reporting.
+It provides an easier way to create denormalized records to be used for reporting, includes generation of migration file.

 ## Usage

-### Add gem dependency
+Add gem dependency

     gem 'flatten_record'

-### Include module
+Include module in your newly defined model

 	include FlattenRecord::Flattener

 ### Define denormalization
-	class Order < ActiveRecord::Base
-		def total_in_usd
-			# calculation
-		end
-	end

     class DenormalizedOrder < ActiveRecord::Base
     	include FlattenRecord::Flattener